Skip to main content

 Decision:

-• If it caught fraud you would have missed with acceptable false positives: keep it
+• If it caught fraud you'd have missed and the false positives are tolerable: keep it

-• If it is blocking good customers or missing obvious fraud: kill it
+• If it blocks good customers or misses obvious fraud: kill it

-• If you cannot tell: you do not have enough volume for this tool yet
+• If you can't tell either way: you lack the volume for this tool

 The Only Question That Matters

 Pull your last 50 chargebacks.
-Show them to the vendor during a demo.
-Ask: "Which of these would you have caught?"
-If they cannot answer specifically, they are selling you a black box.
+Put them in front of the vendor during the demo and ask: "Which of these would you have caught?"
+If they can't answer specifically, the product is a black box.

 Every Vendor Claims They Stop Fraud